lloricode/lumen-boilerplate/readme.md

 ### Available Endpoints

-- to generate documentation run `php artisan api:docs`.
+- to generate documentation run `php artisan apidocs`, then visit `http://lumen-dingo-boilerplate.test/docs` to your browser.
-- or see this generated [docs](https://github.com/lloricode/lumen-dingo-boilerplate/blob/master/endpoint-docs.md).

 ## Running the tests
 - you can view integration [here](https://travis-ci.org/lloricode/lumen-dingo-boilerplate)